instana/nginx-tracing/README.md

       # Using the `proxy_set_header` directive voids for this
       # location the `opentracing_propagate_context` defined
-      # at the `http` level, so here we need to set it again.
+      # at the `http` level, so here it needs to be set again.
       # It needs to be set for every block where `proxy_set_header`
       # is found.
 This can also be the case at `server` level.
       opentracing_propagate_context;